devicetree-org/devicetree-specification/source/flattened-format.rst

    Both the fields in this structure are 32-bit big-endian integers.

-   * len gives the length of the property’s value in bytes (which may be zero, indicating an empty property, see :ref:`sect-property-values`).
+   * len gives the length of the property’s value in bytes (which may be zero, indicating an empty property, see section :ref:`sect-property-values`).

-   * nameoff gives an offset into the strings block (see :ref:`sect-fdt-strings-block`) at which the property’s name is stored as a null-terminated string.
+   * nameoff gives an offset into the strings block (see section :ref:`sect-fdt-strings-block`) at which the property’s name is stored as a null-terminated string.

    After this structure, the property’s value is given as a byte string of